 In the previous part to this study, I explored the similar population trends of two major Midwestern cities, St. Louis and Detroit.
 Both cities have endured significant losses since their peak in the 1950 census.
 Interestingly, Detroit seems to absorb the lion’s share of critical attention for its persistent economic malaise, yet St. Louis has

 Two days ago I published the second part of my analysis on St. Louis housing.
 It was available for a very brief time, but for some reason it is no longer visible.
 My apologies as I investigate the problem; I should have the blog re-posted within the next 36 hours.
 Thanks for your patience!

 My latest post is at Urban Indy.
-Though the focus is on case studies in Indianapolis, the situation exists in cities across the country.
-This seemingly unremarkable photo of traffic in downtown Indy shows the easternmost “spur” of Maryland Street, a primary downtown road that was converted to one-way eastbound in the early 1990s.
-In
+Though the focus is on case studies regarding road spurs in Indianapolis, the situation exists in cities across the country.
+This seemingly unremarkable photo of traffic in downtown Indy shows the easternmost “spur” of Maryland Street, a primary downtown road that was converted to one-way eastbound in the

 In the most decentralized of American cities, much of the urban fabric that prospered until at least the Great Depression (if not later) suffered such devastation in the second half of the twentieth century that one could claim it was wiped off the face of the earth.
 Huge swathes of what were once densely settled

 Long perceived as one of the most automobile-dependent major cities in the country, Houston has made considerable strides in recent years toward diversifying its transportation options.
 The METRORail line, first proposed (and rejected) in 1983, took decades to develop, largely due to persistent political opposition.
 However, with a 2001 groundbreaking, the 7.5-mile line, spanning from